WATER, SANITATION AND HYGIENE

 Our priority is to fund programmes which can demonstrate that they deliver these aims in a highly effective manner with long-term impact.
 You must therefore make reference to the following in your application:

-- evidence from previous work undertaken to indicate that your organisation has a history of delivering successful integrated water and sanitation programmes
+- evidence from previous work undertaken to indicate that your organisation has a history of delivering successful integrated water, sanitation and hygiene programmes

-- evidence that your improved water sources have remained operational a number of years after your original programme was completed
+- evidence that your improved water sources and sanitation infrastructure have remained operational over a number of years

 If your funding application is taken forward to the next stage of assessment, we would then expect you to be able to address the following (where relevant):

-- Respond to concerns about the sustainability of WASH interventions, and have considered life-cycle costs;1
+- Respond to concerns about the sustainability of WASH interventions, and have considered life-cycle costs and community involvement;

 - Demonstrate you are working in coordination with local Government and/or other NGOs delivering WASH interventions in the area;

-- Describe how the programme will strengthen institutions and policies at local government and/or national levels to support ongoing service delivery approaches;2
+- Describe how the programme will strengthen institutions and policies at local government and/or national levels to support ongoing service delivery approaches;

-- Refer to activities in the programme which will improve the sustainable supply of spare parts for water infrastructure.3
+- Refer to activities in the programme which will improve the sustainable supply of spare parts for water infrastructure.